Wildwood DEIB Programs

 Alumni Think Tank

 Several Wildwood graduates have been eager to stay connected and share their thoughts and suggestions on advancing Wildwood’s DEIB work.
-When called into action, the Alumni Think Tank works with Director of Equity and Inclusion Karen Dye, Director of College Counseling and Alumni Relations Amy Abrams, and Advancement Assistant for Events and Alumni Relations Paige Verdun '13 to periodically brainstorm ideas and make recommendations regarding Wildwood’s anti-racism initiatives.
+When called into action, the Alumni Think Tank works with Director of Equity and Inclusion Karen Dye and Director of College Counseling and Alumni Relations Amy Abrams to periodically brainstorm ideas and make recommendations regarding Wildwood’s anti-racism initiatives.
 Alumni Think Tank members have met with our BIPOC student affinity group to share their experiences.

 First Generation College Counseling Program